In this chapter:

 Strategy for prevention

 The first case of COVID‑19 was reported in New Zealand on 28 February 2020.
 During March, cases numbers increased, and clusters of transmission were identified.
 Border restrictions were implemented on 16 March 2020.
-On 25 March 2020, New Zealand entered a nationwide lockdown (alert level 4).
+On 25 March 2020, New Zealand entered a nationwide lockdown (alert level four).

 New Zealand implemented an elimination strategy with four defined levels of pandemic response to prevent the spread of SAR-CoV-2.
 A mobile phone app aided rapid contact tracing.
 For further information about the country’s alert system levels, see the Unite Against COVID-19 website.

-These strategies were effective in containing the spread of SARS-CoV-2 in New Zealand (see case curve for 24 February to 8 June 2020 at NZ COVID‑19 Dashboard for details).
+These strategies were effective in containing the spread of SARS-CoV-2 in New Zealand (see case curve for 24 February to 8 June 2020 at the NZ COVID‑19 Dashboard for details).
 These restrictions were able to rapidly stop the spread of the virus within the country.
-Only 19 percent of the introductions of virus resulted in ongoing transmission or more than one additional case.
+Only 19 percent of the introductions of virus in 2020 resulted in ongoing transmission or more than one additional case.

 5.4.2.
 Available vaccines

 The mRNA-CV consists of messenger ribonucleic acid (mRNA) encoding the full-length spike glycoprotein of the SARS-CoV-2 virus inside a lipid nanoparticle.
 The spike protein has an adjuvant effect, so no additional adjuvant is included.
 It is designated BNT162b2 in clinical trials conducted by Pfizer and BioNTech.
 This mRNA vaccine delivers the instructions for human cells to build the viral antigen, SARS-CoV-2 spike protein.
 The mRNA is temporarily protected from degradation by the lipid nanoparticle that also facilitates fusion with the recipient’s cell wall.[43, 44]

 mRNA-CV (Comirnaty, Pfizer/BioNtech)